 customers will be sent links to both shopping areas.

 be a little short on funds to do that.
 Here’s an answer.
 Set a service

 unit goal of at least 40 units per girl selling and organize your team

 on how to achieve it.
 Service units who increase the number of girls

 participating by 10 girls or 10% over last year (whichever is less)

-AND have a Per Girl Average of 40 units or higher, will receive
+AND have a Per-Girl Average (PGA) of 40 units or higher, will receive

 proceeds per number of units sold.